 Congratulations to three faculty members who received promotions this academic year.
 Dr. Kimberly Acquaviva is now a Professor, while Drs.
+Sandra Davis and Arlene Pericak were promoted to Associate Professor.

 Dr. Karen Dawn attended the International Council of Nurses conference in Barcelona, Spain, from May 27 through June 1.
 She joined more than 8,000 nurses from hundreds of nations to focus on nurses' roles in strengthening health care globally.